iamnabeelrahman/UpSkillMafia-Tasks/Task 28/README.md

 - The backend will be available at `http://localhost:3000`.
 - The frontend will be available at `http://localhost:5173`.

+Deployed Application
+You can access the deployed application at: https://todo-frontend-ek0e.onrender.com

 ## Challenges Faced

 **Input Validation**: One of the major challenges was ensuring the integrity of the data being sent to the API.
 I used the Zod library to validate the request payloads, which helped catch invalid data early and provide meaningful error messages.